mesonbuild/meson/docs/markdown/Generating-sources.md

                                    '--h-out', '@OUTPUT1@'])
 ```

-The `@INPUT@` there will be transformed to `'out.c' 'out.h'`.
+The `@INPUT@` there will be transformed to `'somefile1.c' 'file2.c'`.
 Just like the output, you can also refer to each input file individually by index.

 Then you just put that in your program and you're done.